Addy81/lrg_project/README.md

 This choice does not mean that use of external packages should be discouraged, just that their use or non-use should be thoroughly investigated and justified.

+### Modularity
+The code has been separated into modules in distinct python files, each containing related functions (BED functions, UI functions, exon coordinate functions and web API functions.
+They are imported into the main LRG_parser.py file and functions within them are invoked by referencing `module.function_name()`.
+This creates an uncluttered working environment, gives context to the use of particular functions, and modularity of code allows easy reuse in other projects.

 ### Flowchart
 Below is a flowchart showing the operational flow of the program.
 It is expected that this can be used by future developers or maintainers.